arriven/db1000n/README.md

 ### Binary file

 Download the [latest release](https://github.com/Arriven/db1000n/releases/latest) for your arch/OS.
-Unpack the archive and run it.
+Unpack the archive and run it

 ### Docker run